Easement Disputes

 The neighbouring owners demanded that Lang Parade Pty Ltd either cease trespassing in their airspace or pay them compensation for the trespass.
 A number of offers of compensation were made to the landowners, however, each offer was refused.

-An application to the Court was made by Lang Parade Pty Ltd under section 180 of the Property Law Act 1974 (Qld) and the Court granted the developer a statutory licence to allow the cranes to swing into the airspace of the neighbouring properties.
+An application to the Court was made by Lang Parade Pty Ltd under section 180 of the repealed Property Law Act 1974 (Qld) and the Court granted the developer a statutory licence to allow the cranes to swing into the airspace of the neighbouring properties.

-Before considering an application for a statutory right of user, and preferably before relations with a neighbour deteriorate, parties should consider the various requirements of section 180 of the Property Law Act 1974 (Qld).
+Before considering an application for a statutory right of user, and preferably before relations with a neighbour deteriorate, parties should consider the various requirements of section 180 of the Property Law Act 2023 (Qld).

 Particularly, it is important to note that the Court is unlikely to grant a statutory right of user to a party who has not engaged in reasonable attempts to resolve the matter with an adjoining owner.